 Why Should We Not Try to Sell to Everybody

 But as we mentioned, your time is extremely valuable so you need to protect it.
-To have a quick conversation with every sales prospect that you encounter is OK.
+Having a quick conversation with every sales prospect that you encounter is OK.
 The problem occurs when salespeople try to pursue and invest valuable time into every sales prospect that they can.
-This can lead to time wasted on poor quality prospects.
+This can lead to time wasted on poor-quality prospects.

 Most Sales Prospects Don’t Fit

-If you grouped together all of the prospects that you were going to talk with in the next 30 days and put them all in a circle, the majority of the group would not fit with what you have to offer.
+If you grouped together all of the prospects that you were going to talk to within the next 30 days and put them all in a circle, the majority of the group would not fit with what you have to offer.
 This means that they would never need or use what you have due to reasons like:

 - They don’t use and need what you have